keyrrperino/gallery-wall/apps/web/content/documentation/index.md

 title: Documentation
 ---

-Welcome to the documentation of acme.
+Welcome to the documentation of Epic Generator.
 Here you will find all the information you need to work with our software.

 ## 1.1 Getting started - Overview